Mine Warfare Force (Japan): Amphibious Operations

 In March 2016, Major General Yuasa, who was the training controller on the Japanese side in the Dawn Blitz 13 exercise, became the commander of the Mine Warfare Force, and on July 1, the 1st Transport Corps and the 1st Air Cushion Corpss.
 On this occasion, the ships under the direct control of the group and the 51st Mine Warfare Group were abolished, the 1st Mine Warfare Group was reorganized, and the 3rd Mine Warfare Group was newly formed.
 As a result of this amphibious operation, the staff organization, which was initially less than 20 people, has been increased to more than 50 people in total.

-And in the 30 outlines decided by the Cabinet on December 18, 2018, when the outlines are completed, the number of MSCs and MSOs will be reduced to 12 in total, and to supplement this, the Mogami-class frigare will be given a mine warfare function.
+And in the 30 outlines decided by the Cabinet on December 18, 2018, when the outlines are completed, the number of MSCs and MSOs will be reduced to 12 in total, and to supplement this, the Mogami-class frigate will be given a mine warfare function.
 It was decided to secure the prescribed function.
 Six minesweepers and seven frigates are to be organized into two groups.

 On October 1, 2020, due to the reorganization of the unit, the minesweeping boats JS Yugeshima and JS Nagashima were decommissioned and the 101st Minesweeping Corps was abolished.
 The minesweeping business support corps was abolished, and the amphibious and Mine Tactical Support Corps, Amphibious and Mine Warfare Center (AMWC) was newly added.
 In addition to conventional minesweeping operations, the team will also develop tactics for amphibious warfare and provide education and training to the crew of the new frigates, which has a minesweeping function.
 In addition, the Mine Warfare Force Command was relocated to the new Maritime Operations Center, a new government building of the Self-Defense Fleet Command completed in the Funakoshi area.